MikeTaylor/scottkit/manual/reference.md

 	  nowhere
 	  # will come into play when water is drunk

-XXX Updated to this point

-### %getdrop
+### called

-	%getdrop lamp
+	called lamp

 Some of the items in a game - those described above as "objects" rather than "scenery" - can be picked up and dropped.
 Rather than laboriously coding these actions by hand, it's possible to have the game automatically handle the GET and DROP actions.
-In order to do this, it needs to know the word the user will use to specify the item, and this is what the `%getdrop` directive provides:
+In order to do this, it needs to know the word the user will use to specify the item, and this is what `called` provides:

-	%item lamp
-	Old fashioned brass lamp
+	item lamp "Old fashioned brass lamp"
-	%getdrop lamp
+	  called lamp

-If no `%getdrop` name is provided, then it will not be possible for the player to pick up or drop the item unless explicit actions are coded to make this possible.
+If no `called` name is provided, then it will not be possible for the player to pick up or drop the item unless explicit actions are coded to make this possible.

 ## Actions